housecurve/housecurve.github.io/MANUAL.md

 **Pink Noise** is provided for interest sake.
 Measurements based on pink noise will have a lower signal to noise ratio.

 HouseCurve uses coherent averaging.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.

+#### Internal Mic Compensation
+The built in iPhone/iPad microphones have a reasonably flat response and are quite acceptable for tuning an audio system.
+However, when compared to an external calibrated microphone, they do show some roll off at the extreme ends of the frequency spectrum.

+Internal Mic Compensation applies a moderate boost below 60 Hz and above 16 KHz to measurements made with the built in iPhone/iPad microphone.

+#### External Mic Calibration
+HouseCurve supports calibrated external microphones.
+Available calibrations will be displayed in the list.
+Select None to disable calibration.

+Microphone calibrations can be loaded tapping + at the top of the External Mic Calibration screen.
+Calibrations can be removed by tapping Edit.

+HouseCurve supports the following [Curve file format](/USAGE.md#curve-file-format).